Best-of-Both-Worlds Multiparty Quantum Computation with Publicly Verifiable Identifiable Abort: Preliminary

-\fi \end{itemize} \end{dfn}
+} \end{itemize} \end{dfn}

-In other words, Clifford code augments the message state $\onreg{\phi}{M}$ with traps $\onreg{\ketbra{0^\numtraps}}{T}$, and applies a secret random Clifford gate $E$ on them.
-The decoding procedure is to apply $E^\dag$ followed by measuring the register $\gray{T}$.
-If the measurement result are not all zero, the content in $\gray{M}$ is replaced with $\bot$.
-The scheme is secure in the sense that the authentication result is either the original state or a rejection.
+Here, we recall the Clifford authentication code from \cite{CliffordCodes}.
+The key generation algorithm outputs a uniformly random Clifford gate $\onreg{E}{M,T}$.
+The encoding procedure augments the message state $\onreg{\rho}{M}$ with traps $\onreg{\ket{0}^{\ot \numtraps}{}}{T}$ and applies $\onreg{E}{M,T}$.
+The decoding procedure applies $E^\dag$ followed by measuring the register $\gray{T}$ in the computational basis.
+If the measurement results are not all zero, the content of $\gray{M}$ is replaced with $\ket{\bot}$.
+The Clifford authentication code satisfies \cref{dfn:auth_code}.
+The following lemma is crucial to its proof, and we will use the lemma directly later on.